CovidShield/mobile/TEST_PLAN.md

    1. Enter the code to set the device to positive.
    1. Verify that the positive state shows as expected.
 1. On 2nd device:
    1. Leave it approximately close to 1st device overnight.
-      1. On Android, you can close the app completely or just minimize it.
+It's okay to close the app completely.
 The app can run in the background even after being closed.
-      1. On iOS, it's recommended to just minimize the app.
    1. Expect to see notification saying `You have possibly been exposed to COVID-19`.
    1. Tap on notification will open the app.
    1. Expect to see exposed status showing in the app.